Queensland University of Technology Brisbane Australia Skip bannerSkip to content A university for the real world - Manual of Policies and Procedures

 The Chancellor is the formal head of the University by virtue of being the chair of the governing body.
 As such, the Chancellor is responsible for the efficient operation of Council and for providing leadership to ensure it carries out its responsibilities in an effective manner.
 This includes:

-• articulating and reinforcing the role of Council and its members, thus ensuring the demarcation between Council's role and management is well understood;
+• articulating and reinforcing the role of Council and its members, thus ensuring that the demarcation between Council's role and management is well understood; and

-• ensuring mechanisms are in place and appropriate support is provided to members to assist them in performing their role and to promote Council working as a team; and
+• ensuring mechanisms are in place and appropriate support is provided to members to assist them in performing their role and to promote Council working as a team.

 The Chancellor in consultation with relevant senior officers is responsible for recommending Council members to fill positions on Council committees and panels as required.